China's Ant Financial extends mobile payments empire to Indonesia

-BEIJING Ant Financial, the finance affiliate of Alibaba Group Holding (BABA.N), and Indonesian media company Elang Mahkota Teknologi (Emtek) (EMTK.JK) are to form a joint venture to offer payment and financial services in Indonesia.
+BEIJING, April 12 Ant Financial, the finance affiliate of Alibaba Group Holding, and Indonesian media company Elang Mahkota Teknologi (Emtek) are to form a joint venture to offer payment and financial services in Indonesia.

 The Emtek tie-up is Ant's fifth international payments deal since November, seeking to tap Asia's third-largest country by population as the company continues to extend its mobile finance empire outside China.